caneryalcin/sendEmail-Python/README.md

 # sendEmail-Python
-This project aims to send email to gmail.
+This project aims to sending an email to gmail.

 ---